netpie2015/microgear-esp8266-arduino/README.md

 **void MicroGear::resetToken()**

 To send a revoke token control message to NETPIE and delete the token from cache.
 As a result, the microgear will need to request a new token for the next connection.

+---

+**void MicroGear::loop()**

+This method has to be called regularly in the arduino loop() function to keep connection alive and to handle incoming messages.